Aubay-Data-AI/calista/docs/getting_started.rst

 How to get enhanced data
 ------------------------

-* You have the possibility to get your enhanced data by applying a rule:
+You have the possibility to get your enhanced data by **applying a rule**:

 .. code-block:: python